jshannon63/cobalt/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-# Autowired Dependency Injection Container for PHP with Reflection Based IoC
+# Cobalt - An Autowired Dependency Injection Container for PHP with Reflection Based IoC

   __Realized in fewer than 160 lines of code.__

   __Well documented, perfect for building/learning.__

-This DI container class was created to push the performance limits on what a dynamic autowired DI/IoC application container can achive.
-This Container::class implements the PSR-11 ContainerInterface and provides many of the features found in more notable container projects.
-Additionally, dependency caching capabilities make this container a great choice for performance intensive applications.
-This container and its simplistic code lends itself well to training and use within projects.
+Cobalt was created to push the performance limits on what a dynamic autowired DI/IoC application
+container can achive.
+The Container::class implements the PSR-11 ContainerInterface and
+provides many of the features found in more notable container projects.
+Additionally, dependency caching capabilities make the Cobalt container a great choice for
+performance intensive applications.
+Cobalt and its simplistic code is perfect for learning, use within projects or frameworks.

 This container has the following features: